 Intercessory Prayer Ministry

 Intercessory prayer happens when we gather together in prayer before the Lord.
 To intercede means to ask God for something on someone’s behalf: praying for His will to come – His kingdom to come in the lives of our families, friends and city, etc. We host a variety of intercessory prayer groups at St. Andrew’s, from groups that pray for our weekend services to groups that pray for our ministries and missions to our regular meetings of general intercession.
-Two of these groups may be of particular interest to you:
+Three of these groups may be of particular interest to you:

 Do you like to pray but are unable to participate in scheduled meetings?
 You can join your prayers to other intercessors by receiving an emailed prayer list keeping you informed of the needs and developments within our church and community.
 Send an email to Prayer@StAndrews.Church to join the list or to send a prayer request.

 A group meets the third Friday of each month at 10 am in Middleton Chapel to pray for our city, state, and nation.
 For more information contact Wendy Grams (email@example.com).

 Send an email to Prayer@StAndrews.Church to have your name and need listed on our prayer list.